peta/turtle.tmbundle/README.md

 + Convert RDF/S and OWL documents from XML into Turtle and "link" resource identifiers to them, so that users can jump/navigate across all involved documents
 + To be fixed
 	+ Fix PN_LOCAL pattern so that semicolons inside POLs are marked up as terminators
++ Rewrite Turtle.tmBundle as nodejs module and publish as plugin for web-based code editors like Cloud9 and Atom